Brooks–McFarland feud: The feud

 Less than three weeks after the gunfight at Spokogee, Jim McFarland was killed in an ambush.
-On October 10, 1902, Jim and his wife were returning home from Weleetka in their buggy, and as they approached a river ford near Old Watsonville, someone opened fire on them with a rifle.
+On October 10, 1902, Jim and his wife were returning home from Weleetka in their horse-drawn buggy, and as they approached a river ford near Old Watsonville, someone opened fire on them with a rifle.
 One steel-jacketed bullet struck Jim in the back and he died a few minutes later.
 According to Ken Butler, the first newspaper account of the incident says that Henry "Peg Leg" Brooks killed Jim near Weleetka, although this was later proven to be false.
 Henry and Sam Baker were the prime suspects, but there was no evidence and neither of them were arrested.
 Some local citizens believed that McFarland was killed by a member of his own faction, but in any event, nobody was ever charged for the crime.
 According to Edward Herring: "Most believed he had gotten what he deserved."

 Aftermath

 The death of Jim McFarland marked the end of the feud, although some newspaper accounts say that Henry Brooks was killed shortly after.
 Henry, however, lived until 1920.
 In 1905, Henry was arrested for stealing horses again and sentenced to ten years in Fort Leavenworth, Kansas.
 When he was paroled on January 10, 1911, Henry went home to Lawrence County, Alabama, where he took care of his aging mother and became a bootlegger.
 On January 11, 1920, Henry was surrounded at his still by a posse under the command of Sheriff John Robinson.
 Though he was completely outnumbered, Henry chose to resist and began firing his revolver.
 The posse then retaliated and struck Henry twelve times.
 He died about fifteen minutes later.

 Sam Baker also died violently.
 In 1911, Sam became involved in a dispute with a Checotah merchant, who shot him in the back one day.
 Old "Jenny" Brooks outlived all of her sons.
 She died on March 29, 1924, at the age of ninety-eight, and is said to have been proud that all of her sons had "died like men, with their boots on."
 As for the McFarland faction; all of those arrested were later acquitted and they continued living in the area.

-The Fort Smith and Western Railway tracks finally reached Spokogee on April 1, 1903 and soon after the town was renamed Dustin.
+The Fort Smith and Western Railway tracks finally reached Spokogee on April 1, 1903, and soon after the town was renamed Dustin.